What To Look for During Your Year-End Retirement Check-In

 If you received a raise in the past year, this is a sign that you should be upping your retirement contribution going into the New Year.

-“An easy way to start inching up your retirement account contributions without feeling much impact on your lifestyle is to tie contribution increases to raises you get.
-So, if you get a 3% raise, for example, you can increase your 401(k) contribution by 1 or 1.5%,” said Jennifer Barrett, chief education officer at Acorns.
-“That’s like paying your present and your future self.”
+One easy way to start inching up your retirement account contributions is to tie them to salary increases.
+If you get a 3% raise, for example, you can increase your 401(k) contribution by 1 or 1.5%.
+It's a win-win -- more money in your budget now, and more retirement savings for the future.

 What Your Probability of Success Is Based on Your Current Plan

-Because the markets are variable, sticking to a financial plan outlined earlier in the year may no longer be the best plan to meet your goals.
+Because the markets are variable, as 2022 has shown, sticking to a financial plan outlined earlier in the year may no longer be the best plan to meet your goals.

 "Your advisor should be able to run an analysis that shows you how much money you will have at retirement and if you should increase your savings today," said Anna Behnam, a financial advisor at Ameriprise Financial Services.
 "Markets change daily; the goal is to have an 80% or more probability of success of reaching your goals.
 Ask your advisor, even if you feel you are on track, what is your probability of success.
 If your score is less than 80%, then it's time to review the plan in place."